giellatekno/neahttadigisanit/src/neahtta/configs/language_specific_rules/templates/sme/README.md

 Likely some things need work, but as ideas come up I'll start writing them down.

+## Implementation ideas (further thinking on the below)

+Maybe each entry needs one main template, from which all sub-templates are included, thus each language can define its own structure if it wants.

+Need a default directory for everything, for which individual files are able to be overridden if they aren't present-- which should also go for the main default template.

+Each of these sets of templates needs to go in a general-to-specific way:

+    templates/
+        entry.template
+        entry.notes.template
+        definition.template
+        definition.notes.template
+        paradigm.template

+        sanit/
+            entry.template

+            sme/
+                definition.template
+                paradigm.template

+            nob/
+                definition.template
+                paradigm.template

+        vada/

+            yrk/

+            fin/

+So, the highest level overrides the sub-levels.
+These can go language-by-language, which also means it's possible to define a language presentation globally, but then override it in individual sub-projects as necessary.

+In order to handle the overriding of individual parts, the main template will need to call each part by a custom tag, not {% include %}, because managing the path alterations for {% include %} statements would get a bit tricky.

+Also need to assume that someone will want to alter the types of parts that are available and be able to call them without crazy alterations to Python.

+TODO: languages may need their own specific macros-- this should be possible to define local ones that are included with higher-level macros.

+TODO: how will this interact with sme.py, sma.py, etc.?
+Functions there should be retired eventually, and most of these that alter what is rendered, act on the string level.
+Other things, like the linking that occurs in 'hverandre' could also be modified to use templates more (as they should), while maybe sme.py overrides and such should be moved to files within this directory structure, and instead be used to define additional template contexts

 ## Language folder structure

 Each folder is a language, named by the ISO.
 Each file is a combination